-This is when a redirect to a page isn’t working properly.
+This is when a redirect to a page isn’t working correctly.
 Check your .htaccess file and your redirect rules to sort these google search console errors.

 2. Submitted URL Not Found (404)

 This is probably the most common coverage issue you’ll see from Search Console.
 It means that a page submitted to Google is returning a 404 status code.
-This usually occurs when a page is deleted from a site but isn’t deleted from the sitemap.
+This usually occurs when a page is deleted from a site but not from the sitemap.

 Checking for errors in your Search Console should be a part of your SEO routine.
 Always optimize all your pages.Fix Google Search Console Errors

-Sitemap WordPress plugins such as Yoast will typically delete them from the sitemap automatically.
+Sitemap WordPress plugins such as Yoast will automatically delete them from the sitemap.
 Still, for non-WordPress sites, removing the page from the sitemap will have to be done manually.